Documentation

 ### Latest Stable Releases

-The lastest stable releases are (were) versions that are recommended for production use, which have been extensively validated via simulation and real cluster tests and used in our production environment.
+The latest stable releases are (were) versions that are recommended for production use, which have been extensively validated via simulation and real cluster tests and used in our production environment.

 | Branch | Latest Production Release | Notes |